 Another impressive monument to quarrying .....

-Loading bank (right) and waste heaps (left) beside the inclined plane down to the Plymouth & Dartmoor Railway .....
+Loading bank (right) and waste heaps (left) on the Plymouth & Dartmoor Railway siding .....

 Shaped granite, discarded .....